Towards a machine-readable Mahabharata

-were employed to produce a usable but still very flawed text.
+the mid-1990s to produce a usable but still very flawed text.
+Subsequently that

-Subsequently that text became the basis of a project, conducted in
+text became the basis of a project, conducted from 1997 to 2001 in association

-association with the Bhandarkar Oriental Research Institute in Pune,
+with the Bhandarkar Oriental Research Institute in Pune, and with generous

-made these electronic texts available via the Internet.
-In principle,
+electronic texts available via the Internet.
+In principle, this means that

-this means that certain highly intensive tasks (for example, metrical
+certain highly intensive tasks (for example, metrical analysis, analysis of

 script.

-for purposes other than those which Prof. Tokunaga had in mind.
+purposes other than those which Prof. Tokunaga had in mind.
+There are

 decision which essentially results in all compounds being split up